ganakailabs/cloudeval-docs/docs/tutorials/bicep-files.md

 If your Bicep uses modules:

-1. cloudeval shows module hierarchy
+1. Cloudeval shows module hierarchy
 2. Click modules to see contents
 3. View module parameters
 4. See module outputs